cstrawberry/predictive-universe/docs/paper/appendices/appendix_m_perspectival_quantum_dynamics.md

 **M.1 Introduction**

 This appendix provides a detailed mathematical formalism for the concepts of the Perspectival State ($S_{(s)}(t)$, Definition 24) and the 'Evolve' dynamics (Definition 27) introduced in Section 7.
-The purpose is to enhance the formal precision and mathematical rigor of the description of quantum states and the measurement process presented in Sections 7 and 8, demonstrating its consistency within established mathematical structures.
+The purpose is to enhance the formal precision and mathematical rigor of the description of quantum states and the interaction ('Evolve'/measurement) process presented in Sections 7 and 8, demonstrating consistency with established mathematical structures.

 We assume the validity of the foundational principles established earlier, including the Prediction Optimization Problem (POP, Axiom 1), Principle of Compression Efficiency (PCE, Definition 15), the existence of Minimal Predictive Units (MPUs, Definition 23) operating at complexity $C_{op} \ge K_0$, the emergence of the MPU Hilbert space $\mathcal{H}_0$ (Proposition 4), the Dual Dynamics model (Section 7.3.3), and importantly, the derivation of the Born rule from POP/PCE consistency principles as detailed in Appendix G (Theorem G.1.7).
 This appendix builds upon these results to provide a precise mathematical model for the stochastic dynamics associated with MPU interactions ('Evolve').